habibtaghavi08/DateCreate/README.md

 * Next you will need to install your code's Dependencies
     * This will capture all the items in your package.json file

-See below on how to perfom the install.
+See below on how to perform the install.

 ```
 npm i
 ```
-You will be installing the following npm packagages:
+You will be installing the following npm packages:
 * express
 * express-handlebars
 * mongoose